Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 91. What is the technical definition of lung compliance?

-The change in lung volume per unit of pressure
+Lung compliance is defined as the change in lung volume per unit of pressure applied.

 92. What is the definition of elastance?

-The natural ability of matter to respond directly to force and to return to its original resting position or shape after the external force no longer exists
+Elastance is the natural ability of tissue to resist deformation and return to its original resting position or shape once the external force is removed.

 93. What is Hooke’s Law?